 - 1. To maximise opportunity and efficiency the curriculum is subject based from its beginnings in Pre-Prep and throughout the Pipers learning journey to the Upper Sixth. - 2.
 There is no hierarchy of subjects and the value of creative subjects and the performing arts is therefore recognised in the number of lessons allocated to these subjects alongside the well-balanced core curriculum, for example, all students study Drama and Dance until the end of Year 8. - 3.
 Personal Social and Health Education is co-ordinated by the Life Skills (PSHEE) Co-ordinator in the Senior School and the Head of Pre-Prep and Prep below Year 7 and is delivered by a team of teachers.
-At Pipers this is called "Life Skills".
+At Pipers this is called "Life Skills" in the Senior School and is a fundamental component within the SPIRAL curriculum in years 9, 10 and 11.
 It is an essential component of each student's education within the timetabled curriculum (there are also elements of Life Skills (PSHEE) in the pastoral tutorial programme). - 4.
-Setting is introduced for Mathematics in Year 5 and 6 of the Prep Department and in Spelling and Reading Comprehension in Year 6.
+Setting is introduced for Mathematics and English in Year 5 and 6 of the Prep Department and in Spelling and Reading Comprehension and French in Year 6.
 In the Senior School setting is introduced for English and Mathematics in Year 7 and for Science at the start of Year 8. - 5.
 In Years 7 and 8 the majority of subjects that are not setted are streamed.
 In some cases, subjects are timetabled against other similar subjects and therefore share their setting structure.
 The technology subjects operate a carousel of activities to enable smaller groups. - 6.
 French is introduced in the Pre-Prep Department and taught as the core modern foreign language until the end of the second year at Senior School.
 At the beginning of Year 7 students choose to study either German or Spanish as a second modern foreign language. - 7.
 In the GCSE years most students study 9 subjects, five GCSEs in the "core" (English Literature, English Language, Mathematics and two separate Sciences) and four GCSE subjects from the option blocks.
-In addition, there is a non-examinable core programme of Physical Education and our SPIRAL programme. - 8.
+In addition, there is a non-examinable core programme of Physical Education, Academic Literacy and our SPIRAL programme. - 8.
 The options programme is extremely flexible and enables students to choose four option subjects which best support the development of individual talents and possible career directions.
 The Option blocks also include the third science for students wishing to study all three.
-The blocks are computed every year for each particular cohort of students.
+The blocks are uniquely designed every year for each particular cohort of students.
 Subjects run with small numbers of students to ensure maximum opportunity.
 The value of small classes is recognised by increasing the number of sets in each core subject.